noayair/game-task4-coreProcesses/README.md

  https://github.com/Noa-Amit/game-task4-coreProcesses/blob/main/Assets/Scripts/ScoreField.cs

- 2. Then we made a spawner called "BalloonSpawner" that spawns balloons.It's have a rigidbody and collider.And it's have a script that spwans balloons in a randomlt timing.
+ 2. Then we made a prefab spawner called "BalloonSpawner" that spawns balloons.It's have a rigidbody and collider.And it's have a script that spwans balloons in a randomlt timing.

  https://github.com/Noa-Amit/game-task4-coreProcesses/blob/main/Assets/Scripts/TimedSpawner.cs